 Most importantly, remember that you do have options – and hope!
 The above may read a bit like a depressing laundry list of problems, but there are easy steps you can make with your diet and lifestyle to alleviate these symptoms.
 Exercise, like yoga for instance, has been linked to improved stomach issues, alongside increased muscle mass, weight loss, better mood, energy and cognition.
 For more information and what exercises are best to help you through perimenopause and menopause, check out our comprehensive menopause exercise guide for information on what exercises are best for menopause symptoms.
 Alongside exercise and resistance training, diets that are low in sugar, high in fibre, and have moderate protein with good fats included can do you a world of good and boost you back up to feeling the top of your game.

-Probiotic supplements can sometimes help with gut problems and discomfort from digestion.
+Probiotic supplements, like biome which contains live cultures, can sometimes help with gut problems and discomfort from digestion.

 What foods help with perimenopause?

-There are definitely a few food groups you should try and hit to make sure that your body is getting adequate nutrition.
+There are definitely a few food groups you should try and hit to make sure that your body is getting adequate nutrition and help keep your weight stable.
 These are:

 As your muscle mass starts to decrease during perimenopause, it can mean that your body is more prone to fat retention, which might not only hurt your self-esteem but can also affect your health.
 So, we want to aim to eat food that will help us retain that muscle mass.
 Making sure you get an adequate amount of protein is crucial – and it can also help to regulate your appetite and blood sugar, helping sort out that low energy.